 I remember the first time I ever looked at myself in the bathroom mirror and said the words, 'I love you,' to my reflection.
 It was an awkward moment that felt silly.
 It also felt inauthentic.
 I was saying words that I didn't truly believe at the time.
 And in the same moment, how could I not love myself?
 Aren't we all just supposed to naturally be able to feel love for ourselves?

 Growing up I was taught how to love and care for other people and things, but not myself.
 The concept of looking at my reflection in the mirror, staring deeply into my own eyes, then feeling and expressing love for myself, was something I had to learn.
 Learning to love myself has been a journey, a journey that I've enjoyed.
 In fact, I now love loving myself.

-For me, being in-love with myself has created a feeling of deep respect for the vessel that moves me through life (aka my body).
+For me, being in-love with myself has created a feeling of deep respect for the vessel (my body) that moves me through life.
 Along with an admiration for the mind that enables me to process all that goes on in the world around me.
 Practicing self-love means I cherish myself, my time, and my energy.
 This creates no hesitation establishing boundaries in my life.
 Expressing and attending to my needs and desires is something I'm able to do without second thought.
 Acts of self-kindness come naturally.